yatbz/RaspberryPiBluetoothKeyboard/README.md

 Keyboard_Start.py is for sending live Keyboard entries.
 GPIO_Start.py is for sending Keys triggered by GPIO.
 SendString_Start.py is responsible for sending a string.
+This program runs with python3 and python2.7.
+All startfiles have to be started with python3.
+Python2.7 is used internal.

 Keyboard_Start.py: